 Also, wetsuits have a skin-tight fit, this makes wetsuits typically easier to move and more comfortable underwater.

-Finally, a good quality drysuit should last up to 10 years or more.
+Finally, a good-quality drysuit should last up to 10 years or more.
 This can depend on a number of factors such as how often you use it and how well you maintain the drysuit after using it.
 Drysuits are better at keeping divers warm over wetsuits.

 And that’s it for now!
-I’d love to know if this guide on how long does a drysuit last has helped you.
+I’d love to know if this guide on how long does a drysuit lasts has helped you.
 Let me know if you have any questions and let me know if there is more to add.